mfem/web/src/tutorial/examples.md

       $$-\nabla\left(a \nabla\cdot\vec{u}\right) - \omega^2 b\,\vec{u} + i\,\omega\,c\,\vec{u} = 0$$

-    In each case the field is driven by a forced oscillation, with angular frequency $\omega$, imposed at the boundary or a portion of the boundary.
+    In each case the field is driven by a forced oscillation, with angular frequency $\omega$ imposed at the boundary or a portion of the boundary.
     The implementation can be found in
     [ex22.cpp](https://github.com/mfem/mfem/blob/master/examples/ex22.cpp) and
     [ex22p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex22p.cpp).